 Faivre was apparently a Paris piano maker, who advertised his ‘patented wrought iron system’, which was on display for sale at his warerooms at 156 Royal Street, New Orleans, LA.
 Here a ‘large assortment of Parisian pianos’ might also be inspected by the clients.

 — From “Makers of the piano Vol. 2: 1820–1860”, by Martha Novk Clinkscale, Copyright © 1999 Oxford: Clarendon Press.
 Reproduced with permission of the Licensor through PLSclear.

-The iron frame piano and the wrought iron system can be heard being used in wild western movies and shows today.
+He invented the iron frame piano and the wrought iron system which can be heard being used in wild western movies and shows today.